 To his surprise, Silver bred an extraordinary dog.
 Not only were they relatively robust mixes, but Ori Peis were so sweet and affectionate.
 They love to play, but can calm down when the owners need to relax.
 They’re just giant lap dogs!

-Parents: West Highland White Terrier x Pug
+Parents: Westie Terrier x Pug mix

 Though both parents are very different dogs, they’re both small.
 So it’s not likely a Pugland grows over 12 inches tall and weigh over 15 pounds.
 They’re great lap dogs, but have an endless amount of energy should you want to play.